brooksphilip/driving_freedom/README.md

 - Security - [Neuvector](https://neuvector.com/) - Proactive Security & Observability
 - GitOPS - [Rancher](https://www.rancher.com/products/rancher) - GitOPS is built in with Fleet

 I would deploy everything with Infrastructure as Code (IaC) principles.
-This will give us the ability to deploy to any cloud, any where, and at any time.
+This will give us the ability to deploy to any cloud, anywhere, and at any time.

 ## Conclusion